 - Explore and understand how the human voice connects to our identity, memory, well-being and society, encouraging deeper public insight and reflection about the value of the human voice.

-The words and music will evolve from research interviews, interactive workshops and personal accounts from those who have been affected by voice loss.
+Words and music will evolve from interviews, interactive workshops and personal accounts from those who have been affected by voice loss and the families and healthcare professionals alongside them.

-The opera will reflect diversity within society, giving voice to the stories of those affected by voice loss.
-We will empower those who have no voice/larynx to connect with audiences and provoke debate.
+The opera will reflect diverse society, giving voice to the stories of those affected by voice loss.
+Those who have no voice/larynx will be empowered to connect with audiences and provoke debate.

 How would you describe your voice?
 How much of yourself is in your voice?